openvswitch/ovs/Documentation/topics/integration.rst

 This document describes how to integrate Open vSwitch onto a new platform to expose the state of the switch and attached devices for centralized control.
-(If you are looking to port the switching components of Open vSwitch to a new platform, please see the PORTING document.)
-The focus of this guide is on hypervisors, but many of the interfaces are useful for hardware switches, as well.
+(If you are looking to port the switching components of Open vSwitch to a new platform, refer to :doc:`porting`)  The focus of this guide is on hypervisors, but many of the interfaces are useful for hardware switches, as well.
 The XenServer integration is the most mature implementation, so most of the examples are drawn from it.

 The externally visible interface to this integration is platform-agnostic.
 We encourage anyone who integrates Open vSwitch to use the same interface, because